Links Page

 If someone did not know who Dracula was and so did not know what you meant when you used the phrase "putting Dracula in charge of the blood bank," if they ever had been victim of an adverse event in medicine and so understood a thing or two about that, then you could explain the Dracula/blood bank phrase by saying that it would be the same as putting risk management in charge of patient safety.

 The goals of risk management departments are perverse to the community of patients.
-Patients protection from crimes and errors.
-Risk managment's mandate is to "ensure confidentiality," which means to make sure nothing gets recorded or reported.
+Risk managment’s mandate is to “ensure confidentiality,” which means to make sure nothing gets recorded or reported.
 That is being Dracula.
-The Harvard teaching hospitals are so inured in the culture of medicine that they apparently do not see that.
+The Harvard teaching hospitals are so imbedded in the culture of medicine that they apparently do not see that.
 How more clearly could one show the subjective, self-serving perspective of people in healthcare than by putting risk management in charge of patient safety initiatives?

 Patient Safety in Europe